What Is NAT and Why Your Router Needs It

 Gaming consoles report NAT type as Open, Moderate, or Strict (or Type 1/2/3).
 Open NAT means your console has a public IP or very permissive NAT — ideal for gaming.
 Moderate means some restrictions.
 Strict means severe NAT that blocks most peer-to-peer connections, leading to matchmaking failures and laggy sessions.

-Wait — this matters.
+The catch is real.
 Getting Open NAT usually requires either placing your console in a DMZ (which exposes it directly to the internet), configuring UPnP on your router (which automatically opens ports as needed), or manually port-forwarding the specific ports your console uses.
 UPnP is the easiest option and also a security risk — it lets any device on your network open ports without your knowledge.